Celebrated composer Michael Nyman speaks at City, University of London

 “Many will know of his scores for films like The Draughtsman’s Contract, The Piano or Wonderland, but he is equally a composer of a great many autonomous and sometimes abstract works, including symphonies, string quartets, song cycles, and so on.
-Nyman was also a musicologist – and an ethnomusicologist – at the beginning of his career, working on early baroque music and collecting Romanian folk song.
+Nyman was also a musicologist – and an ethnomusicologist – at the beginning of his career, working on early baroque music and collecting Romanian folk song."

 "For all of these reasons, his diverse work is especially relevant to a department like ours.
-Nyman’s work, drawing upon pre-existing musics, is far from simply nostalgic or idly eclectic, but represents a very clearly defined and individual sensibility, about which I am sure we will hear more.”
+Nyman’s work, drawing upon pre-existing musics, is far from simply nostalgic or idly eclectic, but represents a very clearly defined and individual sensibility.”

 The lecture falls within City’s annual three-week festival of music, City Summer Sounds, featuring free events by our students alongside acclaimed international professionals.